chef-boneyard/chef-web-docs-2016/includes_resources/includes_resource_machine_image_attributes.rst

        |ignore_failure| Default value: ``false``.
    * - ``image_options``
+     - **Ruby Type:** Hash

-     - Use to specify options that are used with this machine image.
+       Use to specify options that are used with this machine image.
    * - ``name``
      - The name of the machine image.
    * - ``notifies``